braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/scripttag_web_sdk_integration.md

 From the event selector within the Shopify setup wizard, the events denoted with an asterisk (&#42;) are supported by the Web SDK.
 If you select these events or include in-browser messaging, Braze will determine that the Web SDK implementation via Shopify ScriptTag will be added to your Shopify store as part of your setup.

 After you install Braze's Shopify app, you'll be redirected back into Braze.
-Once successfully installed, you'll then see the Shopify configuration page.
+After the app is successfully installed, you'll see the Shopify configuration page.

 #### What if I already have the Web SDK or Google Tag Manager enabled on my Shopify store? {#existing}